Click here for Part 1

 We got up a little late on 13th morning and by the time we had checked out and reached a moderate looking hotel for breakfast we were famished.
 We had heavy breakfast few selecting the goan style NV and others Aloo Parata.
 Our next destination was Fort Aguada, a well-preserved Portuguese fort standing on Sinquerim beach, overlooking the vast expanses of Arabian Sea.
 Built in 1612 it was once the grandstand of 79 cannons with a moat around the fort providing additional protection.
 Inside the fort stand the 4-storey lighthouse, erected in 1864 and the oldest of its kind in Asia.
 Built on the mouth of river Mandovi, it was strategically located and was the chief defense of Portuguese against the Dutch and Marathas.
 There are amazing views of the beach and the sea from different locations in the fort.

-Next we visited and offered our prayers at the Basilica of Bom Jesus, a UNESCO World Heritage Site.
+a UNESCO World Heritage Site.
 The basilica holds the mortal remains of St. Francis Xavier.
 The body is preserved in a casket and is placed on the right side at a height of about 15 feet for public viewing.

 The church is more than 400 years old and is located in Old Goa about 10 km from Panjim.
 The church also holds paintings with scenes taken from the life of St. Francis Xavier.
 We also visited another church which is located across the street which also has a museum attached to it.

 We had a late but good fish curry lunch from Margoa, before reaching Palolem Beach by around 4:00 PM.
 The beach is largely unspoiled and is about one mile long and is crescent-shaped enabling one to view the whole beach from either end.
 Both ends of the beach consist of rocks jutting out into the sea, providing beautiful scenery.
 As soon as we reached Palolem, we were approached by a local man extending help to locate a good place for us to stay.
 He took us to the hotel, which had a number of wooden cabins standing on stone pillars, along the beach.
-We settled for 2 comfortable looking and relatively new cabins, and were quite thrilled by the unique accommodation which had attached bathroom and a small verandah outside each cabin.
-I thought at the cost of 1000 rupees a cabin it was really cool and provided us with a different experience.
-The man also helped us get in touch with a boatman who agreed to take us to the Honey Moon beach and Butterfly beach for 700 rupees.
-The butterfly beach was decided as one place we were not going to miss as I had heard and read a lot about it, and seen pictures of it had which had captivated my imagination for quite a while.

-We had a late but good fish curry lunch from Margoa, before reaching Palolem Beach by around 4:00 PM.
-The beach is largely unspoiled and is about one mile long and is crescent-shaped enabling one to view the whole beach from either end.
-Both ends of the beach consist of rocks jutting out into the sea, providing beautiful scenery.
-As soon as we reached Palolem, we were approached by a local man extending help to locate a good place for us to stay.
-He took us to the hotel, which had a number of wooden cabins standing on stone pillars, along the beach.
 We settled for 2 comfortable looking and relatively new cabins, and were quite thrilled by the unique accommodation which had attached bathroom and a small verandah outside each cabin.
 I thought at the cost of 1000 rupees a cabin it was really cool and provided us with a different experience.
 The man also helped us get in touch with a boatman who agreed to take us to the Honey Moon beach and Butterfly beach for 700 rupees.
 The butterfly beach was decided as one place we were not going to miss as I had heard and read a lot about it, and seen pictures of it had which had captivated my imagination for quite a while.

-The boat ride provided quite a thrill as we were able to spot a few dolphins, occasionally jumping to provide us with the mesmerizing view of their silky grey and white skin, and showing off their skill of smooth and effortless swimming.
-The boat was moving against the waves, tossing around and splashes of water hitting us, making it little uncomfortable for all and especially for Deepsy who was sitting in the front, his back taking quite a beating.
 Benda was also not very pleased and said that they could have made the trip much more pleasurable if they had provided us with lifeboats, which I think would be very good idea to make the people comfortable.
 All were quite for a while, a friend also saying a little prayer for safety, I for some reason was not worried at all and even offered to sit in the front where Deepsy was sitting on the way back.
 However in a little while we got used to the tossing of the boat, and the splashes of water, or should we just say we were so lost in the beautiful surrounding that we forgot about everything else.

-Just a few meters away from this, we saw one more isolated gem of a beach, slightly wider but equally beautiful, for some strange reason called as the honey moon beach.
-We got down here and there were only handful of other visitors in this beach.
 The beach is surrounded by wilderness with a few boulders mostly along the end’s creating beautiful sight for the eye to behold.
 We did not realize the racing time with the fading light adding a sweet calmness, to the already peaceful surrounding, prompting us to lose ourselves in the serenity of the place.
 The boat ride to see the beaches and dolphins is a must if you go to Palolem, however the ride can be little intimidating and you may have to think twice especially if you have children accompanying you.

-We spent an hour or two walking along the streets leading to the beach, which are lined with shops selling a variety of things like clothes, sweets, caps etc. One thing that we noticed here was that T-shirts were quite cheap and they had a lot of designs, more interestingly they had designs which were stitched apart from the usual printed ones.
+One thing that we noticed here was that T-shirts were quite cheap and they had a lot of designs, more interestingly they had designs which were stitched apart from the usual printed ones.
 They had huge choice of stitched designs from the logo’s of Foreign football clubs (Including Chelsea and Arsenal), Om and different signs, animals etc. We picked up a few T-shirts for our children and also managed to buy cashew nuts and the famed Bibinca sweet (A Goan Speciality) to take home, notably being the only purchase we did.

 We got back to our rooms by around 8:30.
 There was a Kerala Ayurvedic Massage centre in the place we were staying and couple of my friends enjoyed the relaxing Massage.
 There was a good shack/restaurant right in front of our cabin and we decided to spend the evening there having the right “spirits” as luck would have it they allowed us to have our own drinks, on the condition that we buy the snacks and food from there and also pay a little extra money for their cooperation.
 We had a glorious session here, recollecting and discussing the events of the trip apart from the usual gyan, some of us continuing the celebrations till around 2 in the morning.
 I also remember talking to some Swedish travelers, who were in the same state like us, about football before we finally called it a day.